digitalocean-labs/goldfish/README.md

 # Goldfish Secrets

-Browser-based single-use sharing of secrets, using a server-local SQLite database, or a remote Redis server, to store browser-encrypted secrets.
+Browser-based, secure, single-use sharing of secrets, using a server-local SQLite database, or a remote Redis server, to store browser-encrypted secrets.

 Please run our pre-commit checks to format, lint, and test the code:
 ```